Saint Patrick's Weekend Vienna

 Preparations are well under way for the Saint Patrick's weekend celebrations this year.
 Chef Ali is busy fine-tuning his recipes for this year's food specials which he will reveal in the lead up to the big Day.

-ps. for your nightcap, Blacks "Triple Threat" Irish Whiskey is the right job!
+And for a nightcap, Black’s “Triple Threat” Irish Whiskey is the right job.

 CAREERS AT CHARLIE P'S